dsgiitr/VisualML/Logistic Regression/Readme.md

 ## Installation and execution

-- `Download the project folder and run index.html in your browser`
+- `Download the project folder on your server and run index.html from your browser`
 ###### Contributors:
 - [Rohan Mallick](https://github.com/r7rohan)
 - [Shikhar Saxena](https://github.com/shikhar2402)